falkr/ttm4175/pages/unit-cli/teamwork.md

 You can confirm the presence of the program by typing `ls` to list the files in the directory, and checking for `teknostart_ctf.py` among the outputs.

-We can now run it, and input our answer `/home/netlab`.
+We can now run it, and input our answer, `/home/netlab`.

 ---